-In general, the more you can save in a 401(k) the better.
-If you can’t max out your contributions, start by contributing at least enough money to qualify for your employer’s 401(k) match, if they offer one.
+The more you can save in a 401(k), the better.
+If you can’t max out your 401(k) contributions, start by contributing at least enough money to qualify for your employer’s 401(k) match if they offer one.

-What Happens to a 401(k) After You Leave Your Job?
+What Happens to Your 401(k) When You Quit?

-This depends on the balance of the account.
-If your 401(k) account has less than $5,000 in it, your former employer may not allow you to keep it open.
+However, if your 401(k) account has less than $5,000, your former employer may not allow you to keep it open.
 If there is less than $1,000 in your account, your former employer will cash out the funds and send them to you via check.
 If there is between $1,000 and $5,000 in the account, your employer has 60 days to roll it into another retirement account, such as an IRA, that they help you set up.
-You may also suggest an account for the rollover.
+You may also suggest a specific IRA for the rollover.

-If you have more than $5,000 in your account, your former employer cannot force you to cash out or make a roll over into another account without your permission.
+If you have more than $5,000 in your account, your former employer can only force you to cash out or roll over into another account with your permission.
 Your funds can usually remain in the account indefinitely.

 Next Steps for Your 401(k) After Leaving a Job

-As you decide what to do with your funds you have a number of options, from cashing out to rolling over your 401(k)s to expanding your investment opportunities.
+As you decide what to do with your funds, you have several options, from cashing out to rolling over your 401(k)s to expanding your investment opportunities.

-You are allowed to cash out some or all of your 401(k), but in most cases this is not the best choice from a personal finance perspective.
-If you are younger than 59 ½ you may be slammed with income taxes and a 10% early withdrawal penalty, which can set you back in your ability to save for your future.
+You can cash out some or all of your 401(k), but in most cases, there are better choices than this from a personal finance perspective.
+As noted above, if you are younger than 59 ½, you may be slammed with income taxes and a 10% early withdrawal penalty, which can set you back in your ability to save for your future.

-If you are age 55 or older, you may be able to draw down your 401(k) penalty free thanks to the Rule of 55.
-But remember, when you remove money from your retirement account, you are no longer benefiting from tax-advantaged growth, and you’re reducing your future nest egg.
+If you are age 55 or older, you may be able to draw down your 401(k) penalty-free thanks to the Rule of 55.
+But remember, when you remove money from your retirement account, you no longer benefit from tax-advantaged growth and reduce your future nest egg.

 Roll Over Your 401(k) Into a New Account

-It’s important to do this as a direct transfer, rather than taking the money out yourself in order to avoid triggering early withdrawal fees.
+Doing this as a direct transfer rather than taking the money out yourself is important to avoid triggering early withdrawal fees.
 A rollover into a new 401(k) has the advantage of consolidating your retirement savings into one place; there is only one account to monitor.

 Look for New Investment Options

-If you don’t love the investment options or fees in your new 401(k), you may choose instead to roll the funds over into an IRA account.
+If you don’t love the investment options or fees in your new 401(k), you may roll the funds over into an IRA account instead.
 Rolling assets into a traditional IRA is relatively simple and can be done with a direct transfer from your 401(k) plan administrator.
-If your old 401(k) plan allows you to make a rollover into a Roth IRA, you’ll have to pay taxes on the amount that you convert.
+You also may be allowed to roll a 401(k) into a Roth IRA, but you’ll have to pay taxes on the amount you convert.

 The advantage of rolling funds into an IRA is that it may offer a more comprehensive array of investment options.
-For example, a 401(k) might offer a handful of mutual funds or target-date funds.
-Whereas in an IRA, you have access to individual securities like stocks and bonds and a wide variety of mutual funds, index funds, and exchange-traded funds.
+For example, a 401(k) might offer a handful of mutual or target-date funds.
+In an IRA, you may have access to individual securities like stocks and bonds and a wide variety of mutual funds, index funds, and exchange-traded funds.

 Changing jobs is an exciting time, whether or not you’re moving, and it can be a great opportunity to reevaluate what to do with your retirement savings.
-Depending on your financial situation, you could choose to leave the funds where they are or roll them over into your new 401(k) or an IRA.
-You can also cash out the account, but that may have a negative impact on your long-term financial security because of taxes, penalties, and loss of a tax-advantaged investment account.
+Depending on your financial situation, you could leave the funds where they are or roll them over into your new 401(k) or an IRA.
+You can also cash out the account, but that may harm your long-term financial security because of taxes, penalties, and loss of a tax-advantaged investment account.

 Photo credit: iStock/chengyuzheng